-- The student will create an effective professional portfolio. - The student will effectively evaluate the connections between the degree's component areas. - The student will create effective written communication.
+- The student will demonstrate knowledge/skills in multiple component areas. - The student will integrate knowledge/skills in multiple component areas. - The student will demonstrate effective communication skills.

 Curriculum:

 Entrance Requirements:

 - Students must declare the Interdisciplinary Studies major before they have earned 70 credit hours. - Students who have earned more than 70 credit hours can submit a letter of appeal to the division chair requesting admission to the program. - Students must submit a letter of application to the division chair that describes the proposed plan of study and how the Interdisciplinary Studies degree is appropriate for the student's post-graduate plans.